-In 2015, the Inter American Commission on Human Rights (IACHR) issued a request that precautionary measures be taken in support of Mainumby’s case.
+In 2015, the Inter-American Commission on Human Rights (IACHR) issued a request that precautionary measures be taken in support of a case.
 In accordance with Article 25 of the IACHR Rules of Procedure, the Commission asked the Paraguayan government to protect

 “The life and personal integrity of the child, to ensure that she has access to adequate medical treatment for her situation and the treatment recommended by the specialists, in light of the technical guidelines of the World Health Organization and other similar sources applicable to the sexual and reproductive health of girls and adolescents, in which all the options available are assured”

-among other measures to ensure Mainumby’s rights were protected.
+among other measures to ensure the girl’s rights were protected.

 What Progress Has Been Made?

 It is unclear what actions the Paraguayan government has taken to protect young and adolescent girls against sexual violence or to ensure that police and prosecutors are appropriately investigating and prosecuting these cases.
-It is imperative that the government work to prevent stigma against adolescent victims of sexual abuse, encourage young girl and adolescent mothers to return to school and to provide support services to young girl and adolescent mothers.
+It is imperative that the government work to:

 Between 2014-2018, Paraguay’s Ministry of Public Health and Social Welfare issued a National Plan on Reproductive Health, which included a national strategy to prevent pregnancy in girls aged 10-14 and preventing sexual violence.
 In 2010, Paraguay also enacted a law on the Protection of Pregnant and Parent Female Students, which establishes and outlines procedures to ensure pregnant school girls are able to stay in school and receive their education and parental training classes.